casdoor/casdoor-website/docs/integration/bookstack.md

 sidebar_position: 1
 title: BookStack
 ---
-## Using Casdoor for authentication in Gitea
+## Using Casdoor for authentication in BookStack
 **[BookStack](https://www.bookstack.cn)**  is an open source book and document sharing site, as well as an open source application developed using the Go language to help you better achieve document reading management.